BenteVE/SEH-VEH-hook-INT3-opcode/README.md

 To install the hook, we can use `SetUnhandledExceptionFilter` for an SEH hook or `SetVectoredExceptionHandler` for a VEH hook.
 In both cases, the ExceptionFilter can be the same.

-Inside the ExceptionFilter, we can change instruction pointer in the `ContextRecord` to point to our hook function.
+Inside the ExceptionFilter, we can change the instruction pointer in the `ContextRecord` to point to our hook function.
-Once the ExceptionFilter is done, this will cause the program continue from that function.
+Once the ExceptionFilter is done, this will cause the program to continue from that function.

 ![Demo](doc/SEH-hook.png)